 - Cloud Computing and Big Data

-- In 2003, Google publishes a description of GFS (Google File System) in ACM which triggers the Clouding Computing as described just
+- In 2003, Google publishes a description of GFS (Google File System) in ACM which triggers Clouding Computing as described above

 - 2 million North American jobs were lost between 1990 and 2000 (due to automation -and- outsourcing)